Alfresco/alfresco-content-app/docs/getting-started.md

 #### Header Background color

-You can change the header background color by specifying color code for the "headerColor" key:
+You can change the header background color by specifying the color code for the "headerColor" key:

 ```json
 {